oldweather/20CRv3-diagnostics/_sources/extract_data/extract_data.rst.txt

 In all cases the data transfer will take several hours.

+A full month's 20CR output is a *lot* of data, and if you do this data extraction for more than a couple of months you will exceed your allocation on SCRATCH (and be shouted at by the sysops).
+Once you've done the data extraction (below) it's a good idea to clean out '$SCRATCH/20CR_working' and '$SCRATCH/20CR_working_orig'

 Strip output for one variable and convert to netCDF
 ---------------------------------------------------